History of Lincoln City F.C.: Return to the Football League

 In the 2017–18 season, on 6 February 2018, Lincoln beat Chelsea U21s in the semi-final of the 2017–18 EFL Trophy, taking them to Wembley Stadium for the first time in the 134 years of the club.
 They went on to win the final against Shrewsbury Town on 8 April 2018.
-The winning goal was scored by Elliot Whitehouse in the 16th minute and was the only goal of the match. on 12 May, Lincoln drew 0–0 with Exeter City F.C in the first leg of the League Two Playoff.
+The winning goal was scored by Elliot Whitehouse in the 16th minute and was the only goal of the match. on 12 May, Lincoln drew 0–0 with Exeter City in the first leg of the play-off semi-final.
 In the second leg, on 17 May, Lincoln lost 3–1.

 In the 2018–19 season, on 5 April 2019, Lincoln announced that Nettleham Ladies FC would be rebranded as Lincoln City Women from 1 June.
 Lincoln won League Two, on 22 April 2019, after a 0–0 draw against Tranmere Rovers, having been top of the table since 25 August 2018.
 Promotion from League Two represented Lincoln's first season in the EFL League One since the 1998–99 campaign.

 Lincoln began their first season in the third tier in over twenty years with relative success, victorious in their first three games against Accrington Stanley, Rotherham and Southend.
 On 9 September 2019, the team's then manager, Danny Cowley, announced his departure to join Championship side Huddersfield Town, having guided Lincoln to two promotions in his previous three seasons alongside brother and assistant manager Nicky.

+In the 2022–23 EFL Cup, Lincoln equalled a club record performance by reaching the fourth round of the tournament, losing 2–1 to Southampton.
+After leading Lincoln to a top-half finish in 2022–23 season, Lincoln parted company with Mark Kennedy with the Imps in 16th place.